iappyx/iappyxOS/FAQ.md

 ### Isn't this just a WebView wrapper?
 Yes — and that's the point.
 A WebView wrapper that patches its own binary manifest, signs itself with a hardware-backed key, generates multi-density icons, injects 55+ native bridges, and installs itself through the system package manager.
 All on a phone.
 The "just a wrapper" does a lot of heavy lifting.

 More seriously: the value isn't the WebView.
 It's that you go from "I want an app that does X" to a real installed app in your launcher in under a minute, without touching a computer.
+With 31 bridge classes giving access to Bluetooth, SSH, network shares, HTTP servers, ML Kit, and more — the "wrapper" is a full native development platform.
 The WebView is an implementation detail.
 The experience is the product.

 ### Why would I use this instead of just making a website?
 A website needs a browser, a URL, and an internet connection.
-An iappyxOS app has its own icon, launches instantly, works offline, and can access your camera, GPS, NFC, sensors, contacts, and 50+ other native features a website can't touch.
+An iappyxOS app has its own icon, launches instantly, works offline, and can access your camera, GPS, NFC, Bluetooth, sensors, contacts, SSH servers, network shares, and 100+ other native features a website can't touch.
 It also doesn't disappear when you clear your browser tabs.

 If a bookmark is enough for your use case, make a bookmark.
 If you want something that feels like an app and works like an app — that's what this is for.